differs/BrainWords/README.md

 ===================</br>
 The address and key will also be written to the text file FOUND.txt</br>
 Do not tell anyone the found key!</br>
-Write me a private message in telegram phrutis</br>
+Write me a private message in telegram phrutis<hr>
-Finds up to $100 are yours 100%, in return you will receive a decrypted private key (WIF)</br>
-If the amount is over $100 you will be paid 50%<hr>

 Why does the program use a lot of RAM?</br>
 The program creates the necessary tables and stores them in memory.<hr>